 There are three main elements to the conservation of the Abbey Ruins:

-Work has already been completed on the south transept including the founder's chapel, and the chapter house.
-The masons are currently working on the refectory and will then move on to the dormitory.
+Work has already been completed on the south transept including the founder's chapel, the chapter house and most of the refectory wall.
+The masons are currently working on the dormitory.

 Within the Abbey Gateway there has also been considerable water damage.
-A new roof will solve this issue.
-Asbestos has been removed and the inside of the gate is being updated and reconfigured to allow for a better use of the space.
+A new roof covering has solved this issue.
+High level stonework has been repaired especially on the turrets and parapets.
+Asbestos has been removed and the inside of the gate has been updated and reconfigured to allow for a better use of the space by Reading Museum.